Select Page

 • First in the region to successfully perform Transcatheter Mitral Valve Replacement, offering minimally invasive solutions for heart valve disorders.

-• Performs the maximum number of cardiac procedures (20,000 annually, including 600 PTCAs per month), underscoring leadership in cardiac interventions.
+• Performs the maximum number of cardiac procedures (20,000 annually, including 600 PTCAs monthly), underscoring leadership in cardiac interventions.

 • Recognized for excellence in Complex Cardiothoracic and Minimally Invasive Cardiac Surgeries, offering advanced treatment for various heart and lung conditions.